syncthing/docs/users/ignoring.rst

 Description
 -----------

-If some files should not be synchronized to other devices, a file called ``.stignore`` can be created containing file patterns to ignore.
+If some files should not be synchronized to (or from) other devices, a file called ``.stignore`` can be created containing file patterns to ignore.
 The ``.stignore`` file must be placed in the root of the folder.
 The ``.stignore`` file itself will never be synced to other devices, although it can